genie97/TIL/R_Language/unit6.md

 #Accuracy of previous cart model = 0.659
 (59+64) / (59+18+29+64)

-# By using Cross Validation we are selecting a
+# By using Cross Validation we are selecting a SMART parameter values

 PredictROC = predict(StevensTreeCV, newdata = Test)
 PredictROC